GRAPHIC-Nordic central banks join the 50 bps rate hike club | Business

 Deputy BoC governor Paul Beaudry has warned of "galloping" inflation and markets price an unprecedented third consecutive 50 bps increase in July.
 4) BRITAIN

-The Bank of England (BoE) raised interest rates by 25 bps on June 16, its fifth rate rise since December, taking rates to the highest since January 2009.
-Given that it sees UK inflation heading above 11%, it might well have to fulfill its promise to act "forcefully" if needed.
+The Bank of England (BoE) raised interest rates by 25 bps on June 16, its fifth rate rise since December, taking rates to 1.25% -- the highest since January 2009.
+Given that it sees UK inflation heading above 11%, it might well have to fulfil its promise to act "forcefully" if needed.

 5) NORWAY Norway, the first big developed economy to kick off a rate-hiking cycle last year, raised rates by 50 bps on June 23 to 1.25%, its largest single hike since 2002.